CYBEX-P/cybex/Markdown and openAPI/Cybex-P Input Module.md

 	- Socket Management, configuration status,
 - `input`
 	- System Input call and execution

-running and executing configts, API configuration, plugin configurations
+	- running and executing config, API configuration, plugin configurations

 Of the current the current six plugins that are present in the respository, four of the plugins are open source threat intelligence platforms while the other two plugins are entities that are fully native to the `Cybex-P Input Module`.
 The  ***plugins*** themselves are comprosed of the following services:
 - `common`
-	- Cybex Source Fetching, Exponential backoff, Cybex Sources
+	- Cybex Source Fetching, Exponential backoff, Cybex Sources.
+Common plugin module used by the other modules
 - `misp_api`
 	-  MISP api with python wrapper.
 Malware information sharing platform; Open source threat intelligence
 - `misp_file`